agentsystems/docs/README.md

 Documentation for AgentSystems - the open runtime for AI agents, designed with a zero-trust approach.

-This repository contains documentation for:
+This repository contains documentation for various components, including:

 - Platform installation and setup
 - Configuration guides (models, credentials, registries)